anavel/crud/README.md

 ## Configuration

-To start CRUDing your models just add them to the Crudoado config file as follows:
+To start CRUDing your models just add them to the config file as follows:

 ```
 ...